Cave Life of Wales

 Natterer's bats (Myotis nattereri) hibernate almost exclusively in caves and mines, usually squeezed in a crack or crevice.
 They hunt in dense vegetation.
 There are 12,500 in Wales.

-Whiskered bats (Myotis mystacinus)(8,000 Wales) hibernate singly in caves on open walls and in crevices, possibly in colder situations nearer the entrances than Brandt's bat.
+Whiskered bats (Myotis mystacinus)(8,000 Wales) hibernate singly in caves on open walls and in crevices, usually in cool places near the entrances and possibly in more humid situations than Brandt's bats.
+Like Brandt's bats they have shaggy dorsal fur.
+The males hibernate until March.

 The Alcathoe bat has recently been confirmed as living in the UK.
 It is very similar to Brandt's and Whiskered and so presumably can be found in caves.